Classic Texas Burger

 Recipe Tips and Notes

-• Don’t over work the beef.
+• Don’t overwork the beef.
 Gently form the burger patties without overworking the meat to keep them tender.

 • Flip the Burgers Once.
 Wait until the burgers develop a crust on the bottom and release easily from the grill or pan before flipping.
 This crust helps keep the burger together.